arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/user-manual/content.md

 ![Ethernet connection example script](assets/ntp.png)

-### LoRa® (ASX00026)
+## LoRa® (ASX00026)

 The **Vision Shield - LoRa®** can extend our project connectivity by leveraging it LoRa® module for long-range communication in remote areas with a lack of internet access.
 Powered by the Murata CMWX1ZZABZ module which contains an STM32L0 processor along with a Semtech SX1276 Radio.

 ![LoRa® antenna connection](assets/antenna.png)

-First, connect the Vision Shield - LoRa® to the Portenta H7.
+To test the LoRa® connectivity, first, connect the Vision Shield - LoRa® to the Portenta H7.
 Attach the LoRa® antenna to its respective connector.
 Now connect the USB-C® cable to the Portenta H7 and your computer.

+***Follow this [guide](https://docs.arduino.cc/tutorials/portenta-vision-shield/things-network-openmv) to learn how to set up and create your __end device__ on The Things Network.***

-Now you are ready to test the connectivity with the following Python script.
-This example lets you connect to The Things Network using LoRaWAN® and send a `Hello World` message to it.
+The following Python script lets you connect to The Things Network using LoRaWAN® and send a `Hello World` message to it.

 ```python
 from lora import *